Rank lower bounds on non-local quantum computation: Introduction

-where again $g$ is a function with zeros exactly at the zeros of $f$.
-In a practical setting $f$-BB84 is of particular interest because it can be made loss-tolerant~\cite{allerstorfer2023making}.
-Unfortunately our bound does not carry over to the noisy setting, so is not of immediate practical value.
-Nonetheless our bound is the first non-trivial entanglement bound on $f$-BB84.
+where again $g$ is a function with zeros exactly at the zeros of $f$ and is positive otherwise, and $\FBB84_{i}(f)$ denotes the Schmidt rank of a resource system needed to complete $f$-BB84 with $\epsilon_i=0$, $i\in\{0,1\}$.
+In a practical setting, $f$-BB84 is of particular interest because it can be made loss-tolerant~\cite{allerstorfer2023making}, and doesn't require quantum communication from the honest prover to the verifier.
+Unfortunately, our bound does not carry over to the noisy setting, so is not of immediate practical value.
+Nonetheless, our bound is the first non-trivial entanglement bound on $f$-BB84.
 For $f$-BB84, the bound above leads to linear lower bounds for the equality, non-equality, set-disjointness, and greater-than functions.

+We can better understand our lower bounds by relating them to communication complexity.
+In a quantum communication complexity protocol, Alice holds $x\in \{0,1\}^n$, Bob holds $y\in \{0,1\}^n$, and Alice and Bob communicate qubits to determine $f(x,y)$.
+The number of qubits of communication needed for Alice and Bob to output $1$ with non-zero probability when $f(x,y)=1$, and never output $1$ when $f(x,y)=0$ is known as the quantum non-deterministic communication complexity, $\QNP^{cc}(f)$.
+Using the characterization of $\QNP^{cc}$ in terms of the non-deterministic rank \cite{de2000characterization,de2003nondeterministic}, we obtain